 A restitution-based assessment was recently made based on the court’s order.

 Why is interest being charged to the restitution-based assessment?

-A restitution-based assessment is treated like any other assessment of tax under Title 26 of the Internal Revenue Code.
+A restitution-based assessment is treated like any other assessment of tax under Title 26 of the IRC.
 Title 26 interest will accrue on the restitution-based assessment separately, even if the sentencing court waived Title 18 interest in whole or in part.
 For additional information, please see Chief Counsel Notice 2011-018.

-We are required to make an assessment for all court ordered restitution payable to the IRS.
-Both the civil assessment module and the restitution-based assessment module will be linked together to ensure you only pay the underlying tax liability once.
+We're required to make an assessment for all court-ordered restitution payable to the IRS.
+Both the civil assessment and the restitution-based assessment modules will be linked to ensure you only pay the underlying tax liability once.

 What do I have to do?

 Pay the amount due shown on the notice to the court.
 Include a copy of this notice when making a payment to the court.